[GUIDE] All Hermes Symbols and Stamps (100+ Examples)

-A code is a significant element of each high-end bag, as plenty of people want to make sure they aren't buying a counterfeit.
+A code or a serial number is a significant element of each high-end bag, as plenty of people want to make sure they aren't buying a counterfeit.
 To tell an original Hermes bag from a fake one luxury brands, such as Hermes, have designed their own special code.
 Without adding extra details to the bag, like leather tags (because every single purse is crafted manually, even stitching is handmade), the brand has created its own way to show the age of a bag and to prove it's an authentic item.

 Hermes embosses date codes directly on leather.
 They are called blind stamps.